matoanbach/RHCSA/Sample Exams/largeone.md

 44. On rhcsa1, search for all manual pages for the description containing the keyword “password” and redirect the output to file /var/tmp/man.out.

 45. On rhcsa2 create a directory hierarchy /dir1/dir2/dir3/dir4 and apply SELinux contexts of /etc on it recursively.

+46. On rhcsa2 search for all files in the entire directory structure that have been modified in the past 30 days and save the file listing in the /var/tmp/modfiles.txt file.